lgastako/tdf/README.md

 DataFrame so that labels and indexes are maintained.
 Of course we have operations for extract lists, scalars, etc. from the DataFrames for further processing.

-In order to be able to do things like extract a single column or generate a new column our rows need to be of a type that allows us to do that sort of thing.
-One example would be a variant type like SuperRecord... but we certainly can't be generic in this (or at least doing that would require a lot of work) so at least for the initial POC we either want to pick an external type like SuperRecord and make that a requirement or develop our own bespoke type.

 ## More